natmegsweden/NatMEG_Wiki/Lab-Manual.md

 1. Load project
 2. Load settings
-3. Add participant
+3. Add participant (as Patient)
 4. Load digitisation

 ## During measurement
 Use acquisition to handle the recording
 1. Press  *GO!*  to start recording buffer
 > !
 Don't forget to [check channels](#check-channels)
 2. Check  *cHPI*  to record continuous head position
 3. Check  *Record raw*  to record raw file(s)
 4. Check  *Average*  to record average evoked file(s)

 ## After measurement
 1. Save data files
 > !
 If Average box was checked, the first file to save will be the average file, then the raw file
+> !
+Make sure to have a structured way of naming the files
 ---

 # Audio mixer